avbentem/preservica-api-demo/README.md

 - Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config files
 - Pick the package manager to use when installing dependencies: Yarn

+Next, upgraded Prettier to fix errors in the generated code.

 ### Yarn

 - Project setup: `yarn install`